Small Rugs for UK Flats That Make Compact Spaces Feel Intentional

 Why green keeps outperforming in small formats

-In compact homes, colour has to add identity without increasing visual clutter, and green continues to work because it is calm, adaptable and seasonally flexible.
-That is one reason moss tones perform well in smaller footprints: they hold enough visual weight to define a zone and tend to be easier day to day than very pale bases.
-If this is your direction, continue through Green Rugs Collection and Why Green Rugs Feel Calm, Not Cold in UK Homes to build a palette that feels coherent across rooms rather than decorative in one corner only.
+In small homes, colour has to add identity without increasing visual noise, and green continues to work because it is calm, adaptable and seasonally flexible.
+Moss tones do especially well in smaller footprints because they hold enough visual weight to define a zone and tend to be easier day to day than very pale bases.
+The trick is to keep the green doing a job, whether that means grounding a bedside corner, softening a chair-side spot, or giving a narrow room one steadier point to look at.
+If green is the direction you want to keep building on, Why Green Rugs Feel Calm, Not Cold in UK Homes is the better next read.

 Where to start and what to avoid